marushkevych/nrc-booth/README.md

 # Mongo DB

-To configure your Mongodb connection add the following to `local.js`:
+To enable environment specific Mongodb config, move the following from `adapters.js` to `local.js`:

 ```js
 module.exports = {